Many conclude that retirement before Social Security was horrible, but was it?

 Many became stockbrokers, accountants, and bankers.

 For the first time in America, more people lived in cities, than did in rural communities.
-And people began buying their living.
+That’s when people began buying their living.

 Industrialization changed the face of what retirement was like before Social Security by changing the way that people secured their lives.

-People no longer made their living but started buying their living.
+People quit making their living and started buying it.

 Goods and services were readily available in the 1920s.